Struggling to Process What You Hear? We Can Help.

 Understanding Auditory Processing

 Auditory processing is what turns sound into usable information.
-It is the ability of the central auditory nervous system to take in and analyze the sounds perceived, understand the information heard, and process the neurological signals at an acceptable speed.
+It is the ability of the central auditory nervous system to take in and analyze the sounds perceived, process the neurological signals at an acceptable speed, and understand the information heard.
 Multiple systems of interconnecting neurons must work synchronously, bringing information together across modalities and processing centers to make sense of what we hear.
 For most of us, this occurs naturally.
 However, many children struggling in school have listening problems caused by the brain not processing sounds in the normal way.

-An Auditory Processing Disorder (APD) is a disruption in the auditory nervous system’s complex network that affects the brain’s ability to process sound accurately and efficiently.
-An individual with APD usually has normal hearing sensitivity and will pass a basic hearing test, but processing and understanding what is heard are compromised.
-Since the ears and brain do not fully coordinate, it interferes with the brain’s ability to recognize and interpret sound.
-APD can make it hard to distinguish small sound differences within words, remember what was heard, and keep up with ongoing speech, especially when there is background noise or when more than one person is talking.
+An Auditory Processing Disorder (APD) is a disruption in the auditory nervous system that affects the brain’s ability to process sound accurately and efficiently.
+Despite having normal hearing sensitivity and passing a basic hearing test, an individual with APD struggles to process and understand what they hear.
+The ears and brain don’t fully coordinate, making it harder for the brain to recognize and understand sounds.
+APD can make it challenging to distinguish subtle sound differences within words, remember what was heard, and keep up with ongoing speech, especially in the presence of background noise or when more than one person is speaking.
 A breakdown in listening skills can disrupt the normal acquisition of language, leading to speech/language delays and difficulties communicating.
-This can adversely impact a child’s success in school, self-esteem, and personal relationships.
+This can adversely affect a child’s success in school, self-esteem, and personal relationships.

 Often Overlooked and Misunderstood